Rutvikrj26/awake-portfolio/content/posts/bangle-making.md

 (ii) Problems of uncomfortable ergonomic position:

 * The artisans did not have any back-rest while working.
 As shown in figure 30, they had to use a rope or cloth to tie their knees to- gether to enable them to sit stably in a crammed space for long hours.
-Consequently,they had a backache and other health problems.
+Consequently, they had backache and other health problems.
 * The artisans also faced the problem of bruising/blistering of hands while spinning the rod of the mould.